-- Division of Motor Vehicle inquiry
+Division of Motor Vehicle inquiry

 Campbell County offers a variety of volunteer opportunities:

-- Case Aide - assist Family Services Specialist staff
+Case Aide - assist Family Services Specialist staff

-- Friendly Visitor - assigned to assist an elderly and or disabled client
+Friendly Visitor - assigned to assist an elderly and or disabled client

 Special Projects - Easter, Back to School, Thanksgiving, and Christmas - collect and distribute items to low income families during specified times of the year